Facebook automation software is designed to automatically handle the tedious maintenance of your brand’s Facebook page more efficiently.

 AdEspresso is a Facebook ad automation tool that auto-generates a variety of ad sets based on the elements you’re testing, or you can test a preset combo.
 It’s pretty much the ultimate A/B testing tool for your Facebook ads.
 You can also select single or multiple audiences for trying out your sweet new ads.
 Whatever way you go, it’s a real power player.

 Mentionlytics is like the ultimate gossip, but in a good way: the monitoring engine scans the world wide web (including news sources and blogs) for instances of your brand, competitors or keywords and pulls them right into your Hootsuite dashboard.

 Think of BrandFort as your bouncer… the muscle to shut down the haters.
 The AI-based content moderator detects and hides public complaints, hate and spam.
 It takes “positive vibes only” very seriously.

 Get your various accounts, platforms and technology to play nicely together with the help of IFFT (“If This Then That”).
 It’s programming stripped down to bare bones: just build a “recipe” of chain reactions that will kick off with a single action.

 Use Hootsuite to save time and automate the busy work of engaging your Facebook audience.
-Schedule posts in advance, keep tabs on your competitors, automatically boost top performing content, and more.
-Try it today.
+Schedule posts in advance, keep tabs on your competitors, automatically boost top-performing content, and more.
+Try it free today.